vikramaruchamy/DO/patroni_first_review.md

 <p>Before you begin this guide, you’ll need the following:</p>
 <ul>
 <li>
-<p>Five Ubuntu 20.04 serverset up by following <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04">the Ubuntu 20.04 initial server setup guide</a>, including a non-root <code>sudo</code>-enabled user and a firewall. <!--TODO Does the memory matter on the Droplet? --></p>
+<p>Five Ubuntu 20.04 serverset up by following <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-20-04">the Ubuntu 20.04 initial server setup guide</a>, including a non-root <code>sudo</code>-enabled user and a firewall.
+Initially diskspace available in the droplet would be sufficient.
+If required, additional volumes can be added.</p>
 </li>
 <li>
 <p>Install PostgreSQL on three of your servers by following <a href="https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart">the Install PostgreSQL on Ubuntu 20.04</a>.
 Just follow Step 1 of PostgreSQL installation tutorial.
 Other steps should be ignored.
 These three servers are referred as <strong>node-1</strong>, <strong>node-2</strong>, <strong>node-3</strong> in this tutorial.</p>